-- 11. Further cases such as Soleymani -v- Nifty Gateway LLC [2022] EWCA Civ 1297 and Chechetkin -v- Payward Ltd and others [2022] EWHC 3057 (Ch) provide examples of the English Courts' ability to vindicate consumer rights even on jurisdictional issues concerning arbitration agreements. - 12.
-Regulation and laws presently depend on: - (a) The token's characteristics and features; - (b) The activities performed in respect of such token; and - (c) The territorial scope of the particular regulatory framework. - 13.
+11. Further cases such as Soleymani -v- Nifty Gateway LLC [2022] EWCA Civ 1297 and Chechetkin -v- Payward Ltd and others [2022] EWHC 3057 (Ch) provide examples of the English Courts' ability to vindicate consumer rights even on jurisdictional issues concerning arbitration agreements.

+12. Regulation and laws presently depend on:

+- (a) The token's characteristics and features; - (b) The activities performed in respect of such token; and - (c) The territorial scope of the particular regulatory framework. - 13.
 Whilst NFTs are not necessarily within the scope of the UK general licensing regime, NFTs are in scope of the UK anti-money laundering regime.
-The Joint Chiefs of Global Tax Enforcement (J5), issued a statement in April 2022 about the growing risks of money laundering and fraud associated with NFTs providing a non-exclusive list of best practices as 'Marketplace Red Flag Indicators'.
+The Joint Chiefs of Global Tax Enforcement3 (J5), issued a statement in April 2022 about the growing risks of money laundering and fraud associated with NFTs providing a non-exclusive list of best practices as 'Marketplace Red Flag Indicators'.
 NFTs, like other cryptoassets as defined under the Money Laundering Regulations 2017 as "a cryptographically secured digital representation of value or contractual rights that uses a form of DLT and can be transferred, stored or traded electronically" sets out activities that when performed in respect of cryptoassets, trigger a registration requirement.
-This includes compliance with regulations related to anti-money laundering and counter-terrorism financing, which require companies that deal with NFTs to comply with certain requirements to prevent the use of these assets for illegal activities.
+This includes compliance with regulations related to anti-money laundering and counter-terrorism financing, which require companies that deal with NFTs to comply with certain requirements to prevent the use of these assets for illegal activities. - 14.
+There are also some specific regulatory considerations related to NFTs, such as consumer protection and data protection.
+For example, the UK's Advertising Standards Authority has issued guidance on how NFTs should be advertised, including requirements to clearly disclose any risks or limitations associated with the asset.
+Additionally, the UK's data protection agency, the Information Commissioner's Office, has issued guidance on the use of personal data in NFTs, including requirements to obtain consent from individuals before using their data in this way.

-&lt;sup>3 The J5 is comprised of Australian Taxation Office (ATO), the Canada Revenue Agency (CRA), the Fiscale Inlichtingen- en Opsporingsdienst (FIOD), HM Revenue & Customs (HMRC), and Internal Revenue Service Criminal Investigation (IRS-CI).
+3 The J5 is comprised of Australian Taxation Office (ATO), the Canada Revenue Agency (CRA), the Fiscale Inlichtingen- en Opsporingsdienst (FIOD), HM Revenue & Customs (HMRC), and Internal Revenue Service Criminal Investigation (IRS-CI).
 For more information, please see the Joint Chiefs of Global Tax Enforcement Successes